circler3/UnifiedConfig/README.md

 * Saving file will not change the original format.

 ## Usage:
-1. compile the class library and add reference of the dlls including the "ConfigUtility.dll" to your project.
+1. compile the class library and add reference of the dlls including the "UnifiedConfig.dll" to your project.
 2. add using statement to your namespaces.
 3. you can call the functions by using the following code or just read the test class.